GenesysCloudBlueprints/partial-transcription-blueprint/blueprint/index.md

 8. Activate the client application

 ### Test the Solution
-1. Select a queue that you are a member of.
+1. Select a queue that you are a member of and activated in.
 Note that setting up a test queue with only yourself as a member is a quick solution here, since this guarantees that inbound calls to the queue will be assigned to you.
 See [Create and configure queues](https://help.mypurecloud.com/articles/create-queues/) in the Genesys Cloud Resource Center for more.
 2. Make sure there is an inbound call flow that is configured to transfer inbound calls to the queue you selected.
 See [Work with inbound flows](https://help.mypurecloud.com/articles/work-with-inbound-call-flows/) in the resource center for more.
 ![Inbound Call Flow](images/inbound-call-flow.png)
 3. Make sure there is a call route assigned to the inbound call flow from the previous step.
 See [Add a call route](https://help.mypurecloud.com/articles/add-a-call-route/) in the resource center for more.